-- 31. Open the file 'interrupts.c' by double clicking on the file in the workspace view. - 32.
-Review this file and find the interrupt function that changes the LED pins, INT_TimerC(void). - 33.
-Set a breakpoint on the line where the LED pins are modified. - 34.
-Press <Go> or <F5> to run the code from the current PC position.
+- Open the file 'interrupts.c' by double clicking on the file in the workspace view. - Review this file and find the interrupt function that flashes the Renesas LCD Panel in timer_rc(). - Set a breakpoint on LCD_ON() function. - Press <Go> or <F5> to run the code from the position of the PC.